nitendragautam/nitendragautam.github.io/README.md

 * Big Data Analytics
 * Software Development
 * Data Engineering
+* Distributed Computing

 ## &#x270d; Blogs & Writing

-Apart from my professional work, i write blogs on different topics.
+I write blogs/articles on different topics on my website beside from my professional work,

 You can find my blogs at [nitendratech.com](https://www.nitendratech.com/) .

 ### Recent Blog posts

-Below is the sample of some of the artciles i wrote.
+Below is the sample of some of the blog post and article i wrote.

 <!-- BLOG-POST-LIST:START -->
 - [What is ETL Testing and its Importance?](https://www.nitendratech.com/database/etl-testing/?utm_source=rss&utm_medium=rss&utm_campaign=etl-testing)